Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Learning curve.
 Low for the AI features themselves.
 You upload a plan and the tool detects spaces.
 The learning curve goes up when you need to verify or correct AI output, especially on complex or unusually annotated drawings.

 The honest take.
 Togal represents where the industry is heading, and AI-assisted takeoff is genuinely faster on the right projects.
 The two problems for most Mac contractors are pricing and accuracy.
-At $199 a month for Essential or $299 a month for Growth, you are paying $2,388 to $3,588 a year for what most users describe as a faster manual takeoff with an AI layer on top.
+At $299 per user per month for Growth, you are paying about $3,588 a year for what most users describe as a faster manual takeoff with an AI layer on top.
 Reviews on G2 and Trustpilot note a gap between Togal's marketing claims and how the tool performs on complex drawings.
 AI takeoff tools will keep improving.
 For now, they work best as a speed boost on straightforward floor plans, not a replacement for careful manual measurement on complex projects.

 6. Buildxact